Practical projects for building skills in software, data, and ML.

 Many of these tasks may be difficult to approach as a beginner, but any progress you make is valuable.
 The few times I've dabbled in training and managing my own models have helped me contextualise the work of my coworkers.

 In this project, you will be building a web application that uses a machine learning model.
+The best ML-powered products improve as the model improves, rather than trying to augment a shortcoming in the currently available models.

 I suggest using Postman to simplify sending requests to your application.